Stagnation point flow: Planar stagnation-point flow

 where we let $k=\alpha=-\gamma>0$.
 This flow field is investigated as early as 1934 by G. I. Taylor.
 In the laboratory, this flow field is created using a four-mill apparatus, although these flow fields are ubiquitous in turbulent flows.

+This type of flow also finds application in electrochemical reactors, where perpendicular feed streams can generate a uniform mass transfer boundary layer along the electrode surface, enhancing reaction uniformity and efficiency throughout the equipment.